FaizMK01/FaizMK01/README.md

 ## 🚀 About Me

-I'm a passionate **Flutter Developer** with **10+ months** of hands-on experience building cross-platform mobile applications.
+I'm a passionate **Flutter Developer** with **1 year** of hands-on experience building cross-platform mobile applications.
 Currently working at **11 Values** in Rawalpindi, where I develop innovative mobile solutions and continuously expand my skill set.

 🔭 **Currently working on:** Digital clock app with prayer timing integration and AI-powered features
 🌱 **Currently learning:** Backend development with Node.js and Firebase Cloud Functions